 Especially relevant, fan rotation is affected by its purposely tilted blades.
 On a warmer day, a counter-clockwise and higher rotational speed will cool the air beneath it.
 Where a clockwise and steady low speed pulls warm air back down keeping you nice and toasty on a cold day.

 For year-round savings on your electricity bill and the opportunity to decrease your ecological footprint, install one or more ceiling fans in your home.
-Check out our current ceiling fan promotion on our website.
 Call Kirsch Electric today schedule a free consultation.